Product Appears to Have Been Renamed

 When you consider the protein-boosting effects of the corn gluten meal and flaxseed, this looks like the profile of a kibble containing a below average amount of meat.

-Muenster Premium dog food is a plant-based kibble using a below average amount of lower quality meat meals as its main sources of animal protein, thus earning the brand 1.5 stars.
+Premium Quality dog food is a plant-based kibble using a below average amount of lower quality meat meals as its main sources of animal protein, thus earning the brand 1.5 stars.

 Please note some products may have been given higher or lower ratings based upon our estimate of their total meat content.